The Reputation of Cayenne Pepper Just Keeps on Growing!

 How to take cayenne pepper?

-If you really find it difficult to take anything hot and spicy, the good news is that you can buy cayenne pepper capsules from Walmart at a reasonable price.
+If you really find it difficult to take anything hot and spicy, the good news is that you can buy cayenne pepper capsules from health stores at a reasonable price.
 Swallowed with your glass of water, they will slip down to your stomach with no hot rush.

 What is all the fuss about cayenne pepper?

 What can it do for you and me?